nikhil-tiwari/Weather-Application/readme.md

 ## Description

- This is a simple weather application using which you can fetch the weather detials of any city from around the world.
+ This is a simple weather application using which you can fetch the weather details of any city from around the world.

  This is made using HTML, CSS and JavaScript.